Enjoy fast, free delivery, exclusive deals, and award-winning movies & TV shows with Prime

 "...According to other reviews, this book gets it right (at least from the perspective of over 160 years ago)...."
 Read more

-Customers praise the writing style of the book, noting its eloquent and detailed language, with one customer highlighting how well it describes characters' thoughts.
+Customers praise the writing quality of the book, particularly its vivid and descriptive scenes, with one customer noting how the author captures the gruesome reality of war.

 "...Red Badge of Courage" earns its place as a classic, painting a gripping portrait of war's impact on an individual level...."
 Read more